Q: Is Daniel a noodle head?

 …yes, I am a dork, why do you ask?

-4) Christmas shopping is pretty much done, and next week we get to see our friends Kate and Loiosh when they stop by on their own Holiday Odyssey!
+4) Christmas shopping is pretty much done, we were able to use the best discount codes so buying the gifts wasn’t so bad, and next week we get to see our friends Kate and Loiosh when they stop by on their own Holiday Odyssey!
 And then they will come back through on their way home.
 We are excited.
 Incidentally, Kate is having a Christmas Sale!
 You have four days left to order before Christmas if you see something you like!

 5) My quest for The Perfect Leash continues.
 I just ordered a custom multi-function leash with integrated limited-slip collar from Bold Lead Designs.
 It will work for both Zille and Beowulf, and if it is half as good as I suspect it will be, then I’ll probably order another one that will fit Tink.
 Is there anything better than a cool new leash?
 I think not.